Skip to main content

 #

 The workshop is divided into four parts.
-Here’s the outline:

 • Part 1: Components

-• Part 2: Event Loops
+• Part 2: Event Loop

-• Assignment 2.2 – Add a gpio event to the event loop
+• Assignment 2.2 – Add a GPIO event to the event loop

-• Part 3: Performance and crash analysis
+• Part 3: Performance and Crash Analysis

-• Assignment 3.2 – Analyze a crash using core dumps (guided)
+• Assignment 3.2 – Analyze a crash using core dumps (Guided)

-• Assignment 3.3 – Analyze a crash using core dumps (optional)
+• Assignment 3.3 – Analyze a crash using core dumps (Optional)

 • Part 4: OTA and Security Features

-• Assignment 4.1 – Modify the partition table to support OTA
+• Assignment 4.1 – Modify the partition table to support OTA (Guided)

-• Assignment 4.2 – Use a custom partition table
+• Assignment 4.2 – Use a custom partition table (Guided)

-• Assignment 4.3 – Enable flash encryption
+• Assignment 4.3 – Enable flash encryption (Guided)

 Prerequisites